Potafe/Hyperspectral-Anomaly-Detection/readme.md

   * Purpose: One-Class SVM is a supervised method used to learn the boundary of normal data in the feature space.
 It identifies data points outside this boundary as anomalies.
   * Approach: The One-Class SVM is trained on the majority class (normal data) and used to classify new data points, with anomalies being identified as outliers.

+  ### LRX (Low Rank Representation)
+* Purpose: The Low Rank Representation (LRX) method is used for anomaly detection by decomposing the hyperspectral image into a low-rank part and a sparse part.
+The sparse component represents the anomalies in the image.
+* Approach: LRX assumes that the background of the hyperspectral image can be modeled as a low-rank matrix, while the anomalies contribute to the sparse matrix.
+The method uses matrix decomposition techniques to separate the background from the anomalies, with the anomalies being identified in the sparse matrix.
+  ### RX (Reed-Xiaoli Detector)
+* Purpose: The Reed-Xiaoli (RX) detector is a statistical anomaly detection method commonly used in hyperspectral imaging.
+It identifies anomalies by comparing the spectral signature of each pixel against the global statistical properties of the image.
+* Approach: The RX detector computes a Mahalanobis distance for each pixel relative to the mean and covariance of the image.
+Pixels with a high Mahalanobis distance are flagged as anomalies, as they deviate significantly from the background distribution.

 Results
 ======
 * Anomaly Maps: Each method generates an anomaly map highlighting pixels identified as anomalous.